 I can break our married life down to six lifetimes.
 My family tells me I am crazy for segmenting our life like that, but I can truly see at least six distinct time periods that should each get their own chapter in the history book of our family.
 What's unique though, is that through each chapter I can look back and see points along the way that led us to the spot we are at right now.
 It truly is more about the journey than the destination.

 It was after we moved back to the States that we first considered the idea of retail by buying a coffee shop.
-We are both passionate about coffee, love the intimate atmosphere that it can create, but were blissfully ignorant of the challenges the retail and restaurant world could pose.
+We are both passionate about coffee, and love the intimate atmosphere that it can create, but were blissfully ignorant of the challenges the retail and restaurant world could pose.
 The timing was wrong, but the idea had hatched and would surface again over the next few years.

 Jeff has sold things our entire married life.
 He has flipped everything from car seats to horse saddles to motorcycle helmets, and always landed on top.
 When we started selling furniture and fixtures for the home, we knew we were onto something.
 It's been said that everyone should have three hobbies, one to make money, one to keep them in shape, and one to be creative.
 This new pastime of ours took care of all three.

 As time went on, it was evident that the storage building was not going to be able to provide the space we would need for our vision of growth and all that comes along with dreaming big.
 We began the exciting, yet emotionally draining task of looking for a new property.
 Searching through Hendersonville and Sumner County produced a lot of options, but nothing manifested as the perfect solution.
 Looking back at some of the properties that we tried to "make work", I am so thankful that the Lord stopped us from jumping into the wrong location.
-It was summer of 2020 when Jeff pulled up the listing for 562 South Water Avenue.
+It was the summer of 2020 when Jeff pulled up the listing for 562 South Water Avenue.

 We had actually walked through the FitzGerald Manor several years before and had determined the location was not what we were looking for, but that morning, it seemed to jump off the screen.
-An 1860's manor sitting on over two acres that had been commercialized and turned in to a restaurant in 2001, now stood empty only five blocks from the Gallatin town square.
+An 1860s manor sitting on over two acres that had been commercialized and turned into a restaurant in 2001, now stood empty only five blocks from the Gallatin town square.
 I remember going with Jeff to look at it on July 8th before we left for vacation.
 We stood in the parking lot, overwhelmed with the potential looming in front of us, and prayed for God to do a miracle and give us the building.
 We named the building Hebron, like Caleb in the Old Testament when he went into the promised land.
-He asked Joshua for Hebron..."give me that mountain, for I am well able to overcome it.".
+He asked Joshua for Hebron..."Give me that mountain, for I am well able to overcome it.".
 Just like Caleb had giants on his mountain, we definitely had our share of giants as well.
-Giants with names like "Financing", "Codes", "Fear", even an ugly one named "Covid".
+Giants with names like "Financing", "Codes", "Fear", and even an ugly one named "Covid".
 Who buys commercial property in the middle of a global pandemic?
 Us, I guess.
 The Lord answered our prayers and we closed on the property in August, did a power renovation, and opened the doors in October of 2020.